Elikariuki/G2-13-Final_Project/Technical Report.md

 Additionally, it is essential to define GlobalTech Solutions’ business goals, which involves determining which services and modules should be retained.
 What is the company’s main focus or motivation for this migration?
 Scalability, flexibility, cost-effectiveness, innovation, expansion, compliance?

+#### Payroll System Assessment

+We will document all the neccessary components in the system while identifying the problems with the current payroll system and identifying what requires changes.
+It is also important to keep in mind the employees of GlobalTech and getting their input on a new payroll system, as it benefits them the most.

 #### <ins>Public-facing e-commerce Application</ins>

 <ins>Overview of component</ins>